iAleKira/Nmap-Injection-Framework/README.md

 Example scan all ports:
 ![three](https://user-images.githubusercontent.com/89973113/208711680-3f6bad71-f797-4352-912e-727196377a97.png)

-You can launch bothe All_payloads_filter and Injector_server at the same time through script.sh.
+You can launch both All_payloads_filter and Injector_server at the same time through script.sh.

 Libraries used:
 AssertJ : credits to: https://github.com/assertj.